Icons

 </svg>

-Good example ✅
+Good example (stroke icon) ✅

 Clean structure with currentColor and proper attributes: